Years published: 2007, 2012, 2015, 2018, 2023

 Antibodies to the LAMP-2 protein are available and tissue staining (of a muscle biopsy) for the absence of LAMP-2 protein is another potential, but not widely available, diagnostic approach.
 LAMP-2 antibody testing is likely to be normal in women with Danon disease and if done should be interpreted with caution due to the possibility of a false-negative result.

 Genetic testing of the LAMP2 gene is currently the gold standard for diagnosis and is available in specialized genetics laboratories.
-Most genetic mutations causing Danon disease predict reduced levels or even absence of the LAMP2 gene product, the LAMP-2 protein.
+Most genetic variants causing Danon disease predict reduced levels or even absence of the LAMP2 gene product, the LAMP-2 protein.
 Although the sensitivity of LAMP2 genetic testing is not known at this time, it is the best that is available.
 The noninvasive nature of DNA-based testing and the inclusion of LAMP2 gene testing in hypertrophic cardiomyopathy genetic diagnostic panels favor this method as the most common route to diagnosis.

 The treatment of Danon disease is directed toward the specific symptoms that are apparent in each individual.
 It requires a team that should include a primary care physician as well as several specialists, including a cardiologist, neurologist, ophthalmologist, geneticist, genetic counselor, rehabilitation physician, educational specialist, and physical therapist.
 Currently there is no specific therapy that is known to slow the underlying biological problems caused by LAMP-2 protein deficiency.

 Assessment of muscle strength, especially the proximal muscles of the shoulder, neck, and legs, should be performed regularly.
 Physical therapy can be helpful in maintaining muscle strength and flexibility.
 Intellectual disability should be screened for in males and appropriate educational interventions applied as needed.
 Regular eye examinations, to track the development and progression of retinal disease, should be considered.
 Biological relatives who are at risk for Danon disease should be evaluated by a physician for early signs of disease.
-At a minimum, evaluation of such relatives should include a medical history, physical examination (attention to cardiac, neurological, and ocular exams), CPK testing, ECG, and echocardiogram.
+At a minimum, evaluation of such relatives should include a medical history, physical examination (attention to cardiac, neurological, and ocular exams), CPK testing, ECG and echocardiogram.

 Future investigation should focus on the biochemical role of the LAMP2 gene in Danon disease.
 Information on its molecular function can provide insight on its pathogenesis and help initiate investigations to novel therapy.
+A gene therapy strategy that attempts to replace the abnormal LAMP2 gene variant has been developed and studied in a clinical trial in males (as of 2022).

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.